MarkR-Dev/weather/README.md

 # Weather

-This is a weather forcast app to practice using APis and asynchronous Javascript.
+This is a weather forecast app to practice using APIs and asynchronous Javascript.